NagaPranavi9/client_react/README.md

+Client-React is the frontend for the clients to add their restaurants into the db

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.